 Discount Rate: The discount rates used to measure the total OPEB liability were 4.84% for the CCSF OPEB Trust and 5.26% for the DOASF OPEB Trust.
 The County and Department of Aviation are not fully prefunding benefits.
 The current Plan assets plus future expected employer contributions and investment earnings are expected to be sufficient to make benefit payments to current plan members through June 30, 2047 for the CCSF OPEB Trust and June 30, 2051 for the DOASF OPEB Trust.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members are included.
-The projection of the Plan's fiduciary net position and cash flows used to determine the discount rate assumes an employer contribution rate, trended annually.
-For determining the discount rate, and plan member contributions made at the current contribution rate, trended annually.
-For determining the discount rate, the long-term rate of expected return on Plan investments (7.50%) was applied to periods of projected benefit payments through June 30, 2047 for the CCSF OPEB Trust and June 30, 2051 for the DOASF OPEB Trust, and the 20-year municipal bond rate (3.50% based on Bond Buyer 20-Bond GO Index) was applied to periods after June 30, 2047 for the CCSF OPEB Trust of determine the total OPEB liability.
+The projection of the Plan's fiduciary net position and cash flows used to determine the discount rate assumes an employer contribution by the next fiscal year end of 60% of the actuarially determined contribution rate, and plan member contributions made at the current contribution rate, trended annually.
+For determining the discount rate, the long-term rate of expected return on Plan investments (7.50%) was applied to periods of projected benefit payments through June 30, 2047 for the CCSF OPEB Trust and June 30, 2051 for the DOASF OPEB Trust, and the 20-year municipal bond rate (3.50% based on Bond Buyer 20-Bond GO Index) was applied to periods after June 30, 2047 for the CCSF OPEB Trust and June 30, 2051 for the DOASF OPEB Trust to determine the total OPEB liability.